kubernetes-retired/cluster-registry/docs/development.md

 1. When sending out a PR, please put the handmade changes in one commit and the generated updates in another commit so that it's easier for reviewers to see what's been done.

+## Updating generated code

+If you modify any files in `pkg/apis`, you will likely need to regenerate the generated clients and other generated files.

+1. Run `./hack/update-codegen.sh` to update the files.
+1. Add the generated files to your PR, preferably in a separate, generated-only commit so that they are easier to review.